 But he then goes on to say that you may need to buy a good book to help you along (and he has quite a few out there).
 But we’ll ignore that for now because his initial statement is on the money.

-Which brings us back to the very first post I published on this blog where I developed this Lean principle from the basic (original) TPS House:
+Which brings us back to the very first post I published on this website where I developed this Lean principle from the basic (original) TPS House:

 Thus the underlying principle behind TPS/Lean is the systemic creation of the shortest possible lead time for the continuous flow of materials and information in order to generate the highest quality and lowest cost.